-Sure, your co-worker might brush off your concerns or respond that they are fine, but there is a chance that he might open up and share his concerns with you.
+Sure, your co-worker might brush off your concerns or respond that they are fine, but there is a chance that they might open up and share their concerns with you.

 Put Yourself in Their Shoes

 Empathy and compassion play vital roles in understanding the emotions of others.
-In order to truly understand what someone is feeling, we often need to imagine ourselves in his or her position.
+In order to truly understand what someone is feeling, you often need to imagine yourself in their position.

-Imagine that your co-worker has opened up and revealed that he is worried that his wife his having an affair.
-A potential minefield of emotions to be sure, but take a moment to place yourself in his shoes.
+Imagine that your co-worker has opened up and revealed that they are worried that their spouse is having an affair.
+A potential minefield of emotions to be sure, but take a moment to place yourself in their shoes.
 How would you feel?
 Anger?
 Fear?
 Sadness?
-By walking a mile in his shoes, you will probably have a better grasp on how he might be feeling.
+By walking a mile in their shoes, you will probably have a better grasp on how they might be feeling.

 Let Others Know that You Value Them